alex-b-qa/Saucedemo-Test/README.md

 All commands must be run inside the extracted saucedemotest folder.

-You can open a terminal using:
+You can open a terminal and navigate to the project folder using the command below for your operating system:
-- Mac Terminal: cd path/to/saucedemotest
+- MacOs Terminal: cd path/to/saucedemotest
 - Windows PowerShell / Command Prompt: cd path\to\saucedemotest

 ---